csvlewis/sweater-weather/README.md

 # Sweater Weather

 Sweater Weather is an API service that is intended to work as the backend for a weather application.
 Users can make requests to forecast and background endpoints to get weather forecasts and images for a given location.
-Users can create an account by making a request to a registration endpoint to receive an api key, which can be retrieved later through a login endpoint.
+Visitors can create an account by making a request to a registration endpoint to receive an api key, which can be retrieved later through a login endpoint.

 Once a user has an api key, they can use it to create or delete favorite locations.
 A user’s favorite locations along with forecast information for each can be retrieved by sending a request to the favorites endpoint with the user’s api key.

 # Prerequisites